IEEE COVID-19 Bioinformatics scRNA Target Challenge

 - Interpretability of the developed models to identify molecular signatures.

-2) Results and programs of the model classifier must be posted on GitHub to be considered in the competition.
+- Results of the model classifier must be posted on: https://ieee-dataport.org/competitions/hackathon-bioinformatics-single-cell-sequencing-0

-3) Each competitor / group should submit through the web site, an up to 4-page paper summarizing the method and results, following the standard IEEE format for conference paper submissions.
-The report should provide the link to the GitHub post.
-The report should contain the proper citation / acknowledgement for the data use.
+- Each competitor / group should submit through this web site an up to 4-page paper summarizing the method and results, following the standard IEEE format for conference paper submissions.

 Figure 1.
 Classification of COVID-19 severity using scRNA-Seq.